Alex3k/lgtm_hrdr/README.md

 # Configuration
 ## Creating the GCP Service Account
 To run any of this within GCP, you will need to create a GCP service account which will be used throughout.
-I have only tested using "Editor" permissions due to limited time however the "Resources created in GCP per region" section above lists what is created.
+I have only tested using "Editor" permissions due to limited time however the "Resources created in GCP per region" section above lists what is created to narrow the permissions as you see fit.

 ## Setting up OIDC in Keycloak
 For this project, I am using Keycloak as my OIDC provider.
 You can spin up a free realm through Cloud IAM (https://www.cloud-iam.com/).
 Sadly the Terraform provider requires a paid version.
 A provider for Keycloak was chosen instead of hosting within this project is because this is purely focusing on managing our technologies over third parties.